To meet the growing demand for EiE professional development, we work with a national community of collaborators

 Resources for EiE Collaborators

-After attending a Teacher Educator Institute, you’ll be able to access a set of resources designed to help you offer effective EiE PD workshops for teachers.
+After attending a TEI, you’ll be able to access a set of resources designed to help you offer effective EiE Professional Development (PD) workshops for teachers.

 EiE Extended Network of Professional Development Providers

-Within the EiE Professional Development Community, EiE has established an Extended Network of Professional Development (PD) Providers to whom we refer workshop requests across the United States.
+Within the EiE Professional Development Community, EiE has established an Extended Network of PD Providers to whom we refer workshop requests across the United States.

 To request information about the EiE Extended Network PD Providers serving your area, please contact EiEPD@mos.org or call 617-589-4260.